One of the easiest and most fun weekends with kids that you can do in Hudson Valley is a winter ski getaway.

 There’s a casual sit-down restaurant where we got coffee and English muffins to go.
 The country store that sells coffee and baked goods would have been very handier for breakfast, but it didn’t open until midmorning.

 The one thing the Emerson doesn’t have is a pool.
 For indoor swimming in an upscale, clubby environment try the Hanah Mountain Resort in Margaretville.

 There are also a collection of family oriented value hotels around Kingston from brands you know.

 A very large number of houses around Belleayre are vacation homes.
 A rental is a good option for a bigger group, or those who want to do their own cooking or stay a bit longer.

 Friday Night: Drive Upstate

-Do you driving after school on Friday night, so you can arrive at the ski hills like Belleayre or Windham bright and early to beat the line for rentals and lessons.
+Do you driving after school on Friday night, so you can arrive at the ski hills like Belleayre bright and early to beat the line for rentals and lessons.

 Dinner: The Woodnotes Grille at the Emerson Resort & Spa is a laid back place to unwind with a cocktail and a seasonal menu that is likely to have something to please everyone in your family.